 Member of the BCI Society are invited to participate in the election process by voting in the Board elections.

 The Board of the BCI Society consists of 12 seats.
-Three members are Officers:
+Four members are Officers:

 NC: Non-invasive Control (restoring or replacing movement or communication)

 NO: Non-invasive Other (rehabilitation, enhancing/supplementing, stimulating)

 IC: Implantable Control (restoring or replacing movement or communication)

 IO: Implantable Other (rehabilitation, enhancing/supplementing, stimulating)